zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `secretKey`: String.
 The secret key of the third-party cloud storage.

 - `fileNamePrefix`: (Optional) JSONArray.
 An array of strings.
 Sets the path of the recorded files in the third-party cloud storage.
 For example, if `fileNamePrefix` = `["directory1","directory2"]`, Agora Cloud Recording will add the prefix "`directory1/directory2/`" before the name of the recorded file, that is, `directory1/directory2/xxx.m3u8`.
 The prefix's length, including the slashes, should not exceed 128 characters.
-The string itself should not contain any slash.
+The string itself should not contain symbols such as slash, underscore, or parenthesis.
 The supported characters are as follows:
   - The 26 lowercase English letters: a to z
   - The 26 uppercase English letters: A to Z
   - The 10 numbers: 0 to 9